MythicalMAxX/ChatWithPDF/README.md

    ```

 4. Update the API key:
-   - Obtain an API key for your preferred OCR service (e.g., Google Cloud Vision API, Microsoft Azure Computer Vision API).
+   - Obtain an OpenAI API key.
-   - Open the `config.py` file.
-   - Replace `"YOUR_API_KEY"` with your actual API key.
+   - Replace `"YOUR_API_KEY"` with your actual API key in main.py or use it as local variable.

 5. Add PDF files:
    - Place your PDF files in the `PDF` folder within the project directory.